Nambu--Jona-Lasinio model with a fractal inspired coupling: Standard and fractal NJL models

 where we identify $G_q$ as the strength of the coupling.
 The behavior of $G_{\rm eff}(p)$ is displayed in Fig.~\ref{fig:Geff}, where we observe that the coupling decreases and approaches zero asymptotically.
 This is in clear contrast with the constant coupling, $G$, of the standard \gls{njl} model.
 In Fig.~\ref{fig:Geff} we display the effective coupling in two cases: the chiral limit ($m=0$) and with broken chiral symmetry using $m=0.35$~GeV.
 In both cases, the effective coupling asymptotically approaches zero when the momentum goes to infinity.
 Then, the effective coupling eliminates the divergences and regularizes the fractal \gls{njl} model.

 After the introduction of the running-coupling, the gap equation then reads

 for the case where $q>1$.
-The parameter $\lambda$ in the $q$-exponential function of Eq.~(\ref{eq:Geff}) plays the role of a smooth cut-off.
+The parameter $\lambda$ in the $q$-exponential function of Eq.~(\ref{eq:Geff}) plays the role of a smooth cut-off and the quark condensate may be computed as $-(m - m_0)/(2 N_f G_q)$.
 Notice that the integrand of Eq.~(\ref{eq:F}) behaves as $\propto p^{1-\frac{1}{q-1}}$ at large momentum, so that the integral is convergent in the UV only if $q < 3/2$.
 For the case $q<1$, the integration in momentum should be performed in the finite interval

 The upper limit corresponds to the momentum at which the $q$-exponential function vanishes.
 Then the integral in Eq.~\eqref{eq:F} is convergent also for $q<1$.